These are the absolute best Game Pass games that you can play on your phone

 Lots to play

 Microsoft isn't going easy on us with how many games you can play on cloud gaming with Xbox Game Pass Ultimate.
 We'll be sure to update this as noteworthy titles come and go.
-Each of the games on this list has been vetted by us and receives our hearty recommendations, but we'd love to hear yours in the comments!
+Each of the games on this list has been vetted by us and receives our hearty recommendations.

 We may earn a commission for purchases using our links.
 Learn more.